lahiruC22/spring-employee-backend/README.md

 * Java 21 or higher
 * Maven 3.6 or higher
-* An IDE like IntelliJ IDEA or Eclipse
+* An IDE like IntelliJ IDEA or Eclipse, or a Cloud IDE like Firebase Studio/Github Codespaces
 * A database (Neon serverless PostgreSQL db)

 ### Running the Application